rkgIITBh/data-structures.github.io/HTML/deletionBTrees.md

 Suppose we want to delete a key <i>k</i> from a node <i>n</i>.
 If <i>n</i> is not in a leaf then we can replace <i>k</i> by the largest key <i>k<sub>L</sub></i> in the left subtree under node <i>n</i>.
 The key
-<i>k<sub>L</sub></i> would occur in a leaf node.
-The deletion process is essentially a generalization of the deletion in
+<i>k<sub>L</sub></i> would occur in a leaf node <i>L</i>.
+The deletion process is essentially a generalization of the
-BST.
+deletion of a key in BST.
 Therefore, all deletions occur in leaf nodes.
 It may lead to an underflow.
 An underflow occurs when the number of keys in a leaf node is reduced to <i>M/2 - 1</i>.
 If the sibling node has surplus keys to share, keys can be moved to the deficient node and restore the requirement of B-Tree.
 However, if the sibling has just <i>M/2</i> keys we have merge the two siblings into one node.
 Merging may percolate up and require merging at a level up.
 When children of the root merge together to form one node a new root is created which decrements the height by 1.
 Thus repeated deletions may lead to a reduction in tree height.

 ```
 deleteKey(k, r) {